Fujifilm X-A5 vs Leica SL

 Studio photographers will appreciate that the Leica SL (unlike the X-A5) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

-Both the X-A5 and the SL are recent models that are part of the current product line-up.
-The X-A5 replaced the earlier Fujifilm X-A3, while the SL does not have a direct predecessor.
+Both the X-A5 and the SL have been discontinued, but can regularly be found used on eBay.
+The SL was replaced by the Leica SL2, while the X-A5 does not have a direct successor.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Fujifilm and Leica websites.

 So what conclusions can be drawn?
 Which of the two cameras – the Fujifilm X-A5 or the Leica SL – has the upper hand?
 Is one clearly better than the other?
 The listing below highlights the relative strengths of the two models.